segabl/pd2-sh-complements/README.md

 - Nine Lives
   - Basic: Bleedout health increase 50% → 100%

-*The percentage value for this skill were still stuck in a time were enemies didn't even deal half as much damage.*
+*The percentage value for this skill was still stuck in a time were enemies didn't even deal half as much damage and where the murder tactic was non-functional.*
 *Increasing the gained health value should make the basic skill more useful.*

 #### Brawler